 2. Alcohol Content:

 – Kombucha: Traditional kombucha is known for its low alcohol content, usually below 0.5%.
-This makes it a popular choice for those seeking a or low-alcohol beverage option.
+This makes it a popular choice for those seeking a non-alcoholic or low-alcohol beverage option.

 – Hard Kombucha: Hard kombucha, on the other hand, is brewed specifically to have a higher alcohol content.
 The extended fermentation process, along with the addition of more sugar and yeast, allows the alcohol content to increase significantly, making it a suitable choice for those looking for an alcoholic beverage.